Dan-Garwood/guess-the-number/README.md

 # guess-the-number

-Implement a Guess the Number game in Python, suggested as a beginner project on the reddit.com/r/learnprogramming wiki.
+Implements a Guess the Number game in Python, suggested as a beginner project on the reddit.com/r/learnprogramming wiki.

 ## Installation